jlips24/fanout-live/README.md

 - Optional transcodes, such as H.264 at 6000 Kbps
 - A destination, such as Twitch or YouTube

-By default, the app starts with one OBS RTMP source and no destinations or pipelines.
+By default, Fanout Live starts with one OBS RTMP source and no destinations or pipelines.
 Add destinations first, then create pipelines that use them.

 The OBS source stream key is generated automatically, stored in the persistent config file, and can be revealed or copied from the dashboard.
 Rotate it from Settings if it ever leaks.

 Example pipeline setup: